i129f-Scripts/nvc-dhl-tracker/README.rst

 * **google-spreadsheet-url**: The URL of the Google spreadsheet
 * **google-sheet-id**: The ID of the sheet in the spreadsheet to use.
 This is appended to the URL if you view the spreadsheet in your browser.

+You have 1 DHL keys setup, do you want to remove them?
+If you want to add new DHL API keys enter them now, leave blank when finished:
+Starting at JD0030110676223010
+What is the google spreadsheet URL? https://docs.google.com/spreadsheets/d/1Qs7_BaMRvUzr11YNc4b_JxahToGTf3knXFt_9Tjh5-c/ What is the google sheet id?
+692605677

 .. _pyscaffold-notes:

 Making Changes & Contributing